-Action-Specific ARAR summary.
-This alternative will trigger action-specific ARARs with regard to the treatment and handling of the contaminated groundwater removed from the aquifer.
-These include the substantive requirement under the KPDES program and the CWA for discharge of treated groundwater and the applicability of the RCRA requirements for wastes generated as a result of implementation.
+Action-specific ARAR summary.
+This alternative will trigger action-specific ARARs with regard to the installation of wells and the handling of the potentially contaminated soils from well installation.
+All wells installed must be conducted in a manner to maintain existing natural protection against the introduction of pollutants into aquifers and to prevent the entry of pollutants through the borehole (401 KAR 6:310 Section 13).
+Generated wastes must meet the requirements for compliance with the RCRA requirements for wastes generated as a result of implementation.
 In addition, the requirements of TSCA may be applicable if PCB-containing materials are identified.
-This alternative will comply with these requirements during the planning phase to include compliant waste handling and storage and disposition components.
-The proposed alternative will comply with both the requirements of the CWA of 1972 and RCRA because the treatment and discharge of treated effluent from CWA compliant outfall is allowed under RCRA.
-If waste from treatment of groundwater is determined to be hazardous under RCRA, the substantive requirements for storage, management, and disposal of hazardous wastes shall be incorporated into the alternative during the planning phase.
-Activities that may be required for RCRA and TSCA compliance include these: use of appropriate containers, labeling of containers, appropriate storage area design and operation (secondary containment or storage for less than 90 days in a compliant accumulation area), and transportation of wastes.
+This alternative will comply with these requirements during the planning phase to include compliant waste handling, storage, and disposition components.
+The proposed alternative will comply with the substantive requirements of both the CWA and RCRA because the treatment and discharge of treated effluent, in compliance with the CWA, meets both requirements, and because such treatment is allowed under RCRA.
+If wastes from treatment of well-development groundwater or excavation of soils are determined to be hazardous wastes under RCRA or regulated PCB wastes under TSCA, the substantive requirements for storage, management, and disposal of hazardous wastes/PCB wastes shall be incorporated into the alternative during the planning phase for waste management activities conducted within the CERCLA site.
+Activities that may be required for RCRA and TSCA compliance include use of appropriate containers, labeling of containers, appropriate storage area design and operation (secondary containment or storage for less than 90 days in a compliant accumulation area), and transportation of wastes.
+Waste management activities conducted outside the CERCLA site, or within regulated waste management units, shall be completed in full compliance with the regulatory requirements of TSCA and RCRA (as specified within the authorized RCRA Program of the Commonwealth of Kentucky).